meodai/color-names/README.md

 [![license](https://img.shields.io/npm/l/color-name-list.svg?colorB=ff77b4)](https://github.com/meodai/color-names/blob/master/LICENSE)
 [![color count](https://img.shields.io/badge/__10488__-colors-orange.svg)](https://github.com/meodai/color-names/blob/master/src/colornames.csv)

 A handpicked list of __10488__ unique color names from various sources and thousands of user submissions.
 [Try it yourself](http://codepen.io/meodai/full/mEvZRx/) or read [the full list](https://docs.google.com/spreadsheets/d/14ny2oB7g5Tof9TmKiaaDFv25XSCRt-LlBRJhIDz_3Mo/pubhtml?gid=40578722).

 > The names of color function like a thread attached to a frightfully slender needle, capable of stitching together our most delicate emotions and memories.
 When the needle hits the target, we feel either pleasure or emathy. **Kenya Hara – White**

-## Process 📋
+## About 📋

-My goal is to create a color name list as big as possible.
-I've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.
+The aim of this project is to create a as large possible color name list.
+We've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.

 ## [Submit a name 🌈](https://docs.google.com/forms/d/e/1FAIpQLSfbS5D6owA4dQupJJ-6qhRzuxkjX9r2AliPMg-VR2V3NpGkQg/viewform)

+### color count: __10488__ 🎉

 ## Sources 🗒